 This is a core fact of the role of money as a token of social trust.
 If we are using money to symbolize social trust, that's an inherent worshiping of money.
 We are equating positive, near-holy values values - trust, social relationships, friendships, camraderie - with money.
 Therefore, people with a lot of money also get these good values associated with them, as a whole.
 We view the accumulation of wealth as the accumulation of good values and respect and hard work and trust.
 There are exceptions of course, but generally wealthy people get more respect than not rich people.
 As long as money is to symbolize trust and portions of influence, wealthy and successful voices are artificially considered most relevant and correct than poor ones.
 (And they're louder!)

 This raises interesting questions as to what happens when faith in the wealthy decreases.
 Corrupt behavior by the people supposed to represent the embodiment of pro-social values erodes the fundamental trust in money, making it a negative rather than positive social agreement.
 It could be argued that "bad" behavior by the wealthy actually weakens the value of money.
-Perhaps the absence of the supposedly pro-social values of money in developing countries rife with corruption is responsible for their weak and changing currencies (not to imply it is those societies' faults, as many of those countries struggle due to centuries of colonial meddling, but, a lack of social trust erodes the institutions of society in any place).
+Perhaps the absence of the supposedly pro-social values of money in countries rife with corruption is partially responsible for their weak and changing currencies (not to imply it is those societies' faults, as many of those countries struggle due to centuries of colonial meddling, but, a lack of social trust erodes the institutions of society in any place).

 Given that money is a symbol of a society-wide agreement, whatever we agree upon can be an effective store of value.
 Including Bitcoin.
 I used to be a big fan of Bitcoin, but based on the bureaucracy and fights within the Bitcoin leadership the currency seems to not stand a chance.
 The potential remains for cryptocurrencies, in my opinion, and all the issues with Bitcoin can be readily addressed.
 The founder of a company that creates Bitcoin-mining computers and chips, Balaji Srinivasan of 21.co, explains the rebuttals to conventional rejections below.